Armaghan-Bashir-ch/dotfiles/README.md

-A decent chuck of this dotfiles has been taken from the internet, and I have done my best to credit them here, so here are all the credits I could find (in case I missed your credit: All credits go to their respective owners/creators):
+A minimal but decent chunck of these dotfiles has been taken from the internet, and I have done my best to credit them here, so here are all the credits I could find (in case I missed your credit: All credits go to their respective owners/creators/mainters):

 Neovim config (my bro): https://github.com/itse4elhaam cava config: https://github.com/AlphaTechnolog/dotfiles